ibm-cloud-docs/billing-usage/subscriptions.md

 {: help}
 {: support}

 You can view the subscriptions in your account to track your credit spending.
-To access this information, you need an access policy with the Administrator role on the Billing account management service.
+To access this information, you need an access policy with the Viewer role or higher on the Billing account management service.
 See [IAM access](/docs/iam?topic=iam-userroles) for more information.

 ### Platform subscriptions
 {: #platform-service-subscriptions}